 CBD (Cannabidiol) oil is the ubiquitous product associated with CBD and derived from hemp.

 Interest in the cannabis plant and the potential benefits of CBD oil is at an all-time high.
-With medical marijuana legalisation in the UK in late 2018 sparking internet searches about both cannabis and if CBD can you get you high (spoiler: it can’t!), we have triggered a new wave of CBD wellness.
+With medical marijuana legalisation in the UK in late 2018 sparking internet searches about both cannabis and if CBD can you get you high (spoiler: it can’t!) or if CBD oil is legal, we have triggered a new wave of CBD wellness.

 But how is CBD oil made and what should new users of CBD know about different cannabis extraction methods?

 It’s important to note that not all CBD oil is made equal, and there are varying grades of CBD products on the market, unfortunately creating confusion coupled with a lack of customer trust.

 Before we dive into cannabis extraction methods, it’s useful to know that CBD oil production often starts with a clone cut of a previous hemp plant either sourced from a prior harvest or another grower.
 This gives farmers visibility of potential yield and average CBD/THC content before planting the cutting as they have at least one former plant to base this on.

 What does all that mean?… Keep reading!

 Using a clone (cutting) of a previously grown hemp plant farmers can ensure the crop meets their exact requirements in terms of CBD/THC or other cannabinoids percentage.
 Using seeds is another possibility, but this route adds ambiguity around the cannabinoid makeup of the plant along with the exact weighted yield when harvested.

 A clone is a cut of a previous plant derived from the stem of a small but new leaf is used instead of a seed.
 This is then planted like a seed in the soil or using a mineral-rich hydroponic system in the absence of soil.

 Where hydroponic setups are used primarily indoor and permit for pre-set watering conditions to mimic the best-case scenario.